Skip to Content

 The scene of the four siblings finally getting together for lunch before the reading of the will is classic Irish-American.
 And, for awhile, the reader thinks that the elder Dolan's death might transform the family into something else -- more communicative, more openly loving, more self-help-book-material ...
 But, this is a book that Larry Dunphy, Irish American, liked.
 What do you think?

 There's a tangential story of another family's dynamic.
 Ye olde ad agency which long ago had gone global with a London-based worldwide public relations firm had been purchased earlier in the [prior] year by a Japanese shipping company.
-Like many huge Japanese companies, it was still pretty much run by an old but dynamic man who had learned how to make money and yield power.
+Like many huge Japanese companies, it was still pretty much run by an old but dynamic man who had learned how to make money and wield power.
 Rumor has it that this business leader had bought the agency to give his son something to do.
 The son's coming to New York was one reason Fin could not make a fast break to Mexico.
 They become fast friends based on their mutually acknowledging how that feeling of father-hatred still defines their lives as men.
 Or, in Fin's point of view, he feels sorry for the fish-out-of-water Keita who can do nothing to please his very-much-present-demanding father while Fin himself deals with fulfilling the dying wish of a very-much-absent-demanding father.

 Scary.